 However, we will also need to work at the quenched level to apply discrete Fourier techniques.
-Remember that the un-normalized measure of the spectral sample is:
+Remember that the un-normalized measure of the spectral sample is

 The strategy will consist in applying discrete Fourier results to $\widehat{\Q}_{h^\eta}$ and then deducing results for $\widehat{\Q}^{an}_h$.
 The technical difficulties will come from the \textbf{multiple passages from quenched to annealed measures}.
 To overcome these difficulties, the key result will be Theorem~\ref{t.quenched_arm}.
-Let us recall that this theorem says that:
+Let us recall that this theorem says that

-In other words:
+In other words,

 Therefore, this theorem roughly means that the arm events do not depend too much on the environment.
-Thanks to this result, we will not loose too much each time we go from quenched to annealed measures.
-For a more precise explanation of the importance of Theorem~\ref{t.quenched_arm} in the present work, we refer to Subsection~\ref{ss.preli} (see also the end of Section 2 of \cite{V2}).
+Thanks to this result, we will not lose too much each time we go from quenched to annealed measures.
+For a more precise explanation of the importance of Theorem~\ref{t.quenched_arm} in the present work, we refer to Subsection~\ref{ss.preli}.